Aerilius/sketchup-console-plus/docs/Technical Overview.md

 To handle the growing amount of features, they are implemented like extensions, with the core console having only basic functionality.
 A feature can include both Ruby code and JavaScript code.

-Features are searched in the features folder and loaded as soon as the plugin is loaded, and JavaScript is loaded whenever a console dialog is opened.
-A feature's class is initialized with a struct giving access to several components of the plugin (consoles) on which it can listen for events and act on them (console dialog opened etc.).
+Features are searched in the features folder and loaded into Ruby as soon as the plugin is loaded.
+The JavaScript part of features is loaded whenever a console dialog is opened.
+A feature's class is initialized with a shared struct which gives access to several components of the plugin on which you can listen for events and act on them (observer pattern).

 ## JavaScript Modules

 Like the ace editor, the console now uses AMD modules.
 Requirejs loads a module definition after all dependent modules have been loaded asynchronously.
-If a function needs a module, it can require its dependencies as in an array and than access them as parameters of a callback function:
+If a function needs a module, it can require its dependencies in an array and then access them as parameters of a callback function:

     requirejs(['module_name'], function callback (module) {});